xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

-If, on the other  hand,  you  want  a line-oriented language like Assembler, BASIC, or FORTRAN  (or  even  Ada...  note that it has comments terminated by newlines),  then  you'll  need for `Scan` to return CR's as tokens.
+If, on the other  hand,  you  want  a line-oriented language like Assembler, BASIC, or FORTRAN  (or  even  Ada...  note that it has comments terminated by newlines),  then  you'll  need for `Scan` to return CRs as tokens.
 It  must  also  eat the trailing LF.
 The best way to do that is to use this line,  again  at the beginning of `Scan`: